RackEmApp/releasenotes/README.md

 ***Platform** - 8th May 2024*
  - Complete replacement of ElasticEmail to own templating system and emailing using Gmail SMTP.
  - Bug fixes for Sets matches
+ - Fixed bug where creating losers comp doesn't pull through results that were settled by decider

 ***Platform** - 5th May 2024*
  - Fixed bug which stops competition page (groups) showing when no league table profile is defined